On the Utility of 3D Hand Poses for Action Recognition: Conclusion

 \section{Conclusion}

-With the growing interest in AR/VR and wearables, hand pose estimation has rapidly advanced, leading to the development of dedicated hardware independent of vision.
-As such, hand poses hold promise as a compact, domain-independent, rich modality to complement computer vision in the near future.
-To address the under-explored domain of using 3D hand poses as a modality for hand-object interaction recognition, we highlight the fundamental differences between hand poses and full-body human skeletons.
-We introduce HandFormer, a novel multimodal transformer that leverages dense sequences of 3D hand poses with sparsely sampled RGB frames to achieve state-of-the-art action recognition performance.
+With the growing interest in AR/VR and wearables, hand pose estimation has rapidly advanced, and holds promise as a compact and domain-independent modality to complement the visual input.
+To address the underexplored domain of using 3D hand pose as a modality for hand-object interaction recognition, we introduce HandFormer, a novel multimodal transformer that leverages dense sequences of 3D hand poses with sparsely sampled RGB frames to achieve state-of-the-art action recognition performance.
 Our model also reduces computational requirements, offering immediate significance across various low-resource applications in mobile devices.

-\textbf{Limitations. } Our method relies on the availability of hand poses, which, if extracted from the visual modality with pose estimation tools~\cite{han2020megatrack,han2022umetrack}, can encounter out-of-view scenarios and produce noisy poses.
-Although our experiments show that such estimated poses can still achieve good accuracy, further research can be done to explicitly address this phenomenon.
-We also assume that uniform sampling of RGB frames from each micro-action should provide us with good representations for understanding the semantic context, which is not true as all frames are not equally important in action.
-In such a case, adaptive frame sampling methods can be employed which we leave for future work.
+\textbf{Limitations.} Our method relies on the availability of hand poses, which, if extracted from the visual modality with pose estimation tools~\cite{han2020megatrack,han2022umetrack}, can encounter out-of-view scenarios and produce noisy poses.
+Our experiments reveal that these estimated poses can still achieve good accuracy, yet further research can be conducted to explicitly address this phenomenon.
+We also assume that a uniform sampling of RGB frames from each micro-action should provide good representations for understanding the semantic context.
+However, not all frames are equally important in understanding the action.
+In such a case, adaptive frame sampling methods can be employed, which we leave for future work.